sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 Fig. 38

-- The result of a cross product is a vector whose magnitude is equal to rea of the parallelogram formed by the 2 vectors and its direction is given by the right hand thumb rule, with index finger and the middle finger pointing in the directions of the first and second vector respectively and thumb giving the direction of the resultant vector.
+- The result of a cross product is a vector whose magnitude is equal to area of the parallelogram formed by the 2 vectors and its direction is given by the right hand thumb rule, with index finger and the middle finger pointing in the directions of the first and second vector respectively and thumb giving the direction of the resultant vector.
-- Methods of calculating cross product :
+- Methods of calculating cross product; here, in R.H.S. matrix, the first, second and third columns, specify the scalars of **i hat**, **j hat** and **k hat** vectors (3-D space).

 ![Fig. 39](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_22-11-40.png)